Optimal Allocation with Peer Information: Approximate Optimality and Ranking-based Mechanisms

 \begin{example} Informational size is small if each agent only influences the peer values of few others (but possibly has a large influence on those).
 Suppose there is an underlying social network.
 For each $i$, let $N(i)$ denote agent $i$'s neighbors in the network.
 Agent $i$'s type is informative only about the values and types of their neighbors $N(i)$.
 If the network is sparse in the sense that the degree $\vert N(i)\vert$ of every agent $i$ is small relative to the size $n$ of the network, then informational size is also small since each agent's report only influences the peer values of their neighbors.
 (Specifically, agent $i$ can impact their own rank by at most $\vert N(i)\vert / n$.)
 Besides the examples given in the introduction, a sparse network may also arise from information acquisition constraints: for example, in peer review, each researcher cannot feasibly assess all other researchers. \end{example}

 \begin{example} Informational size may also be small if each agent can influence the peer values of many others, but influences each given peer value only to a small degree.
 Suppose each agent $i$ privately observes a noisy signal $u_{j} + \varepsilon_{ij}$ for \emph{every} other agent $j$, where $\varepsilon_{ij}$ is some random variable.
-If the variables $\varepsilon_{ij}$ are conditionally i.i.d. across $i$ for every $j$, then informational size is typically small when there are many agents, except at type profiles where peer values are highly concentrated.\footnote{With unboundedly informative signals, informational size may also be large at type profiles where extreme signal realizations significantly move the principal's posterior.} Alternatively, assume each agent's type specifies for every other agent a numerical rating between, say, 1 and 5.
+If the variables $\varepsilon_{ij}$ are conditionally i.i.d. across $i$ for every $j$, then informational size is small when there are many agents, except at a vanishing number of type profiles where peer values are highly concentrated.
+Alternatively, assume each agent's type specifies for every other agent a numerical rating between, say, 1 and 5.
 Types could be correlated across agents.
-If the principal's values are simply the average peer ratings, then the informational size is typically small whenever there are many agents, except at type profiles where peer values are highly concentrated. \end{example}
+If the principal's values are simply the average peer ratings, then the informational size is small whenever there are many agents, except at a vanishing number of type profiles where peer values are highly concentrated. \end{example}

 \begin{remark} Similar notions of informational size appear in earlier work on mechanism design and general equilibrium with informational asymmetries, e.g. \citet{gul1992asymptotic,mclean2002informational,mclean2015implementation,andreyanov2021robust,gerardi2009aggregation}.
 In those models, the agents have private signals about an unobserved state.
 Informational size measures the impact of individual signals on the posterior about the state conditional on the full profile of private signals.
-For our specific allocation problem, it is instead natural to define informational size in terms of peer values and ranks. \end{remark}
+For our allocation problem, it is instead natural to define informational size via peer values and ranks. \end{remark}

 The next result shows that ranking-based mechanisms become approximately optimal as informational size vanishes probabilistically.
 The fact that informational size is only required to vanish probabilistically allows for a small number of type profiles where informational size is large, such as type profiles where peer values are highly concentrated.